 One of the first San Diego Youth Symphony orchestras in 1946.

-The San Diego Youth Symphony and Conservatory instills excellence in the musical and personal development of students through rigorous and inspiring musical training experiences.
-We pursue this mission by:
+San Diego Youth Symphony (SDYS) instills excellence in musical achievement and personal growth through rigorous and inspiring music education experiences.

 In its work with young musicians across San Diego County, SDYS embraces the following values:

 San Diego Youth Symphony and Conservatory (SDYS) was founded in 1945 by conductor Leo Scheer, whose vision to give young people in San Diego the opportunity to express themselves through music has grown and transformed dramatically over the past 75 years.
 What began as a single orchestra with a handful of talented students has grown to offer a variety of programs serving thousands of young people from six weeks to 22 years old from diverse socio-economic backgrounds.
 SDYS is the sixth oldest continuously operating youth symphony in the country and carries with that history a mission of excellence in music education and of creating innovative access to inspiring music education experiences for every young person who dreams of playing in an orchestra.